 Note that, in the examples above:

-Further examples of the Excel Percentrank.Exc function are provided on the Microsoft Office website
+For further examples of the Excel Percentrank.Exc function, see the Microsoft Office website

 If you get an error from the Excel Percentrank.Exc function this is likely to be one of the following:

 |#N/A||-||Occurs if the supplied value of x is smaller than the minimum, or greater than the maximum value in the supplied array.|

 Also, the following formatting problem is encountered by some users:

 If the result of your Percentrank.Exc function is presented as a decimal, or shows 0%, this is likely to be due to the formatting of the cell containing the function.

 This can therefore be fixed by formatting the cell as a percentage, with decimal places, if required.